 The PST harvest sharing provisions will be applied to weekly Chinook salmon AC projections to guide management of the Parties' respective commercial fisheries.
 Run timing will be used to apportion the Parties' ACs each week to provide guideline harvest levels for use in management.
-Though not likely to occur in 2022 due to the poor Chinook salmon forecast, assessment fisheries will be based on no more than four openings per week and effort will be standardized as best as possible throughout these days.
+Due to the uncertainty of the Chinook salmon forecast, the assessment fishery was not recommended by the Panel for 2023.

-The 2022 preseason forecast of 6,600 Taku River large Chinook salmon does not provide an AC for any directed Taku River Chinook salmon fisheries in District 111.
-The U.S. does not anticipate any directed fisheries in 2022 based on recent trends in Chinook salmon abundance throughout Southeast Alaska.
+The 2023 preseason forecast of 23,000 Taku River large Chinook salmon does not provide an AC for any directed Taku River Chinook salmon fisheries in District 111.
+The U.S. does not anticipate any directed fisheries in 2023 based on recent trends in Chinook salmon abundance throughout Southeast Alaska.
 Depending on development of the Taku River Chinook salmon run, Chinook salmon conservation measures including restrictions in time (including night closures), mesh size (6-inch maximum), and area (upper Taku Inlet, Point Bishop and Point Arden south below Grand Island closed) may be imposed during initial weeks of the directed sockeye salmon fishery.